Dayo1900/ITEX/README.md

 -server_withdrawMoney.php: backend page where money withdrawn by user is recorded in database.

--create tables: MYSQL script showing how tables were created on database.
+-create_tables: MYSQL script showing how tables were created in a database.

 In an real situation the server scripts ought to communicate directly with bank APIs and debit/credit card APIs but I don't have access to those APIs.

 So I made some assumptions like:

 The bank has approved the transaction.

 The credit/debit card company has approved the transaction.

+Then I prepared the account balance and stored the record in a table.

 Thanks a lot for your time.

 Regards.